Skip to main content

 Activity alerts

-On evaluations each activity will have activity results but only activity results that are considered “alerting” will represented as Process Result Objects (PROs) that are treated as alerts and considered needs action.
+On evaluations each activity will have activity results, but only activity results that meet the risk threshold to trigger an alert are represented as a Process Result (PRO).
+These are the alerts that require action.

-For the deepest level of detail, look inside a workflowStepResult at its processResults array.
-A Process Result Object (PRO) is the raw evidence from a single check against a single data source (e.g., a specific device fingerprint provider, an AML watchlist provider).
+For granular detail, look inside a workflowStepResult at its processResults array.
+A Process Result (PRO) is the raw evidence from a single check against a single data source (for example, a specific device fingerprint provider, an AML watchlist provider).

 • processResultId: A unique identifier for this specific piece of evidence.

-• systemStatus: The lifecycle status of this PRO (e.g., VALID, STALE, MARKED_INVALID).
+• systemStatus: The lifecycle status of this PRO (for example, VALID, STALE, MARKED_INVALID).
 A STALE status means the underlying entity data has changed since this check was performed and it might need re-evaluation.
 Only the alerts with a systemStatus: VALID will be displayed in Portal.

 • class: The high-level category of the check performed, for Transaction and Activity Monitoring, it’s ACTIVITY.

-• objectType: The specific data element that was checked (e.g., INDIVIDUAL, TRANSACTION, DEVICE).
+• objectType: The specific data element that was checked (for example, INDIVIDUAL, TRANSACTION, DEVICE).

-• result: The outcome of this specific PRO (e.g., MATCH for a hit, CLEAR for no hit, CREATED for data fetched).
+• result: The outcome of this specific PRO (for example, MATCH for a hit, CLEAR for no hit, CREATED for data fetched).

-• manualStatus: If an operator has manually reviewed this specific PRO, their conclusion (e.g., TRUE_POSITIVE, FALSE_POSITIVE, IN_REVIEW) is recorded here.
-This is directly linked to the statuses described in Section 3.
+• manualStatus: If an operator has manually reviewed this specific PRO, their conclusion (for example, TRUE_POSITIVE, FALSE_POSITIVE, IN_REVIEW) is recorded here.
+This is directly linked to the statuses described in Resolve alerts and re-evaluate.

 • providerResult: An object containing details from the downstream data provider, including the source of the data.